 2DBOpera - 2D magnetic field in the form of OPERA output.
 It is expected that the length unit is 1 cm, and the field normalisation factor is 0.00001 (Note that this default normalisation is different from 3DBOpera option).
 See example of 3DBOpera for the usage of keyword "fieldNormalisation number".
-The data in the field map OPERA file are ordered as R, dummy, z, Field_R, Field_z, dummy ramp up (down) the field during a single run.
-The field Value serves as the initial field value, the [field ValueFinal] is the final value and [fieldNrOfSteps] specifies number of steps, in which the rump up/down will happen.
+The data in the field map OPERA file are ordered as R, dummy, z, $Field_R$, $Field_Z$, dummy

-2DBOperaXY - same as 2DBOpera except that the data in the field map OPERA file are ordered as R, z, dummy, $Field{-}R$, $Field{-}z$, dummy
+2DBOperaXY - same as 2DBOpera except that the data in the field map OPERA file are ordered as R, z, dummy, $Field_R$, $Field_z$, dummy

 - fieldInputFileName (string) Name of the field map file. - field Value (float) the value of the field at some reference point (usually in the centre of the field).
 It acts as an multiplicative factor.
-The units are tesla for the magnetic field and kV/mm for the electric field. - [fieldValueFinal] and [fieldNrOfSteps] (floats) these optional parameters allow the user to
+The units are tesla for the magnetic field and kV/mm for the electric field. - [fieldValueFinal] and [fieldNrOfSteps] (floats) these optional parameters allow the user to ramp up (down) the field during a single run.
+The fieldValue serves as the initial field value, the [fieldValueFinal] is the final value and [fieldNrOfSteps] specifies number of steps, in which the rump up/down will happen.